Free Resources

 Mindfulness Worksheet to Reflect & Regulate

-Natural Vagus Nerve Practices for Relaxation
+Natural Vagus Nerve Practices for Soothing

 This simple one-page guide introduces the vagus nerve: our body’s built-in system for calming stress, regulating emotions, enduce pro-social behavior, and restoring inner balance.
 You’ll find easy, natural practices like humming, deep breaths, and laughter that you can incorporate into daily life to support nervous system health and resilience.
 Designed for anyone seeking practical, gentle tools for self-regulation in their day-to-day, this guide is for informational purposes only.